M0673N/Text-Converter/README.md

 ## Acknowledgments

+The idea was stolen from [MSStoyanova](https://github.com/MSStoyanova)

-This app was developed at a client's request, showcasing my commitment to providing practical solutions for everyday problems.
+We are commited to providing practical solutions for everyday problems.